minhd/dotfiles/README.md

 * `install-deps.sh` - random apps i need installed
 * `.osx` - run on a fresh osx machine
 * `.brew` - homebrew initialization
+* `sync.sh` - manually sync what is new from the stuffs
+* `replace.sh` - replace what you have changed in your environment to the checkout so it can be easily commited to github

 #### git, brah
 * `.git`
 * `.gitattributes`
 * `.gitconfig`
 * `.gitignore`
 * `.inputrc` - config for bash readline